 MILITARY SCIENCE / Army ROTC

 The Department of Military Science—also known as the Army ROTC (Reserve Officers’ Training Corps) is available at UNC-Charlotte.
 Participation in Army ROTC enhances the education of both men and women by providing world class leadership training opportunities applicable in corporate, executive, and government leadership positions, along with practical hands-on expertise in these areas.
 A student participates in the Basic Course to develop leadership skills, then decides to continue in the Advanced Course in order to pursue a commission as an officer in the United States Army, Army Reserves or Army National Guard.
 The Army ROTC program is designed to complement the student's major area of study and is compatible with most.
 Students not interested in Active Duty can be guaranteed a commission in the Army Reserve or National Guard through the Guaranteed Reserve Forces Duty (GRFD) Program and eligible to participate in the Partnership for Youth Success (PaYS) Program.
 The PaYS Program guarantees an interview with partnering Fortune 500 companies.
-The Basic Course and the Advanced Course comprise of the Military Science curriculum.
+The Basic Course and the Advanced Course make up the Military Science curriculum.

 BASIC COURSE curriculum

 The Basic Course is usually taken during the first and second years, and covers such subjects as management principles, national defense, military history, and leadership development.
 Enrollment in the Basic Course can begin in any term in the first and second years, and does not require prior JROTC experience.
 No military commitment is incurred for participation in the Basic Course.
-For students that can't complete the Basic Course before the start their junior year, attendance at a four-week Basic Camp at Fort Knox, KY is an option.
+For students that can't complete the Basic Course before they start their junior year, attendance at a four-week Basic Camp at Fort Knox, KY is an option.
 The aim of the Basic Camp is to motivate and qualify Cadets for entry into the Advance Course curriculum.
 After completing the Basic Course, students who have demonstrated the potential to become officers and who have met the physical and scholastic standards for commissioning are eligible to enroll in the Advanced Course curriculum and take part in the two-year program.
 Students pursuing a military commission can receive Basic Course credit by completing Military Science 1000- and 2000-level courses, attending the Basic Camp at Fort Knox, KY, or by completing a Military Basic Training.

 ADVANCED COURSE Curriculum